-Alex leads the business side of Merlon Intelligence, a start-up that focuses on making the criminal justice system and government payments more cost-effective and humane.
-Previously, he used AI to detect and prevent financial crimes.
-Previously, Alex was one of the overall leads of Palantir's Government business, helping the U.S. contain the spread of diseases, serve our veterans, calculate accurate economic statistics, close opioid pill mills, recover billions of dollars for taxpayers, and set innocent people free, among other projects.
+Alex leads the business side of Promise, a start-up that focuses on making the criminal justice system and government payments more cost-effective and humane.
+Previously, he used AI to detect and prevent financial crimes at Merlon Intelligence.
+Before that, Alex was one of the overall leads of Palantir's Government business, helping the U.S. contain the spread of diseases, serve our veterans, calculate accurate economic statistics, close opioid pill mills, recover billions of dollars for taxpayers, and set innocent people free, among other projects.
 Alex received a Bachelor's Degree with honors from Cornell University.
 He is finishing a Master's Degree in Computer Science from Georgia Tech.

 Alex was named 40 Under 40 by the Armed Forces Communications and Electronics Association (2019); a Truman Scholar (2012); and was the youngest ever recipient of the Sol Stetin Award for Social Justice, given by the American Labor Museum (2010).
 He is a member of InfraGard, the partnership between the Federal Bureau of Investigation (FBI) and members of the private sector for the protection of U.S. Critical Infrastructure.